Robert Schuman Roundabout: Accessibility and future

-The roundabout is above the eastern end of the metro segment of Schuman station.
+The Schuman Roundabout is above the eastern end of the metro segment of Schuman station.
 In 2016, the station was renovated to connect it by rail to Brussels Airport via the Schuman-Josaphat tunnel.
 There are already a web of rail and road tunnels running under and around the roundabout.
 The area is to see some major rebuilding as EU offices are converted into shops and other civilian uses and the roundabout will be converted into one of three pedestrian squares.
 The theme of the new Schuman Square will concentrate on "policy and politics" (see Brussels and the EU#Future for details).

+Following the approval of the Brut and Cobe project in 2017, redevelopment of the Schuman Roundabout officially began in late 2023.
+The initial plan included a new pedestrian agora and the closure of the roundabout to cars from the south and north, allowing only pedestrians and micromobility users to access it from these two directions.
+The centrepiece was supposed to be a circular steel canopy with a green roof in the shape of the European Parliament's hemicycle.
+Due to a lack of budget, however, the project was finally delivered in 2026 with modifications to the initial plan: the large steel canopy was abandoned, leaving the square as a plain concrete expanse with minimal greenery after three years of work.